Observatory-Sciences/aravis-detector/docs/user/tutorials/build.md

 arv-fake-gv-camera-0.8 -s GV02 -d all
 ```

 This should run 7 tests with no errors and then you will activate the simulated camera provided by Aravis.
 To connect to the camera you can use the aravis app.
-If connected to a genicam you shou1ld be able to see it listed as well.
+If connected to a genicam you should be able to see it listed as well.

 ### Build aravis-detector